 When people stumble upon a brand and like its overall impression and content, their thoughts tend to gravitate towards the word why: Why should I buy from this brand?
 Who’s behind it?

-Providing a place to tell the brand’s story, showing real people behind it, letting people into your metaphorical kitchen will almost always be the missing credibility piece important for you to successfully sell online.
-Whether it’s having an internal About us page, or external media and social media presence, this gained credibility will serve as a foundation for your sales.
-And if there’s a mission statement to your brand that resonates, it even builds loyalty, reducing price sensitivity from the get go.
+Providing a place to tell the brand’s story, showing real people behind it, and letting people into your metaphorical kitchen will almost always be the missing credibility piece important for you to successfully sell online.
+Whether it’s having an internal About Us page, or external media and social media presence, this gained credibility will serve as a foundation for your sales.
+And if there’s a mission statement to your brand that resonates, it even builds loyalty, reducing price sensitivity from the get-go.

 Keep calm and test on…

 Our last lesson learned - test, test, test…The Expert launched The Expert’s e-commerce platform called “Showroom” in January 2023, and it was just the beginning.
 Since then, many other functionalities have been slowly brewing in the pipeline.

 Since product design is a never-ending process of understanding the user and business needs and then finding ways to solve them, we’ve started incorporating A/B testing and continuous discovery to set ourselves up for user and data-informed decision making.